FAQs & Resources

 Visit rideuta.com for updates about any delays or disruptions to FrontRunner service.

 Vehicular traffic may not be greatly impacted by the project except where the rail line intersects roads.
 Some rail bridges will need to be modified for the double-tracking which could cause some delay.
-You can receive information about traffic delays by following the project @UDOTTRAFFIC and @RideUTA on X (formerly known as Twitter), Threads, or by signing up for email and text updates using the contact information below.
+You can receive information about traffic delays by following the project @UDOTTRAFFIC and @RideUTA on X (formerly known as Twitter), Threads, or by signing up for email and text updates by submitting the form at: https://frontrunner2x.utah.gov/connect

 Ten new trains will be procured for this project.
 Each one must be built and pass inspections before approved for use upon completion of construction.
 The final design of the trains has yet to be determined.
 All trains will be ADA compliant and include passenger comforts such as restrooms and Wi-Fi connections.